Bachelor of General Studies Degree

 How the Program Works

-The Bachelor of General Studies (B.G.S.) is a flexible degree program offered through Eastern’s School of Continuing Education and is available to both full-time and part-time students.
+The Bachelor of General Studies (B.G.S.) is a flexible degree program offered through Eastern’s Office of Continuing Studies and Enhanced Learning and is available to both full-time and part-time students.
 In order to be admitted to the B.G.S. program, students must be in good academic standing and must have completed 60 credits.
 Upon entry to the B.G.S. program, each student completes a learning contract with a School of Continuing Education advisor.
 The contract outlines the student’s proposed plan of study and ensures that all degree and University requirements will be met.

 Degree completion requires 120 credits, and a minimum of 30 of these credits must be taken at Eastern.
 Transfer credits from other colleges and universities can be easily incorporated into the B.G.S. degree and there is no time limit on when transfer courses were taken.
 A maximum of 60 credits may be earned through one or a combination of nontraditional learning programs

 such as Eastern’s Credit for Lifelong Learning Program, recommended for those 25 years and older, CLEP (College Level Examination Program), the DSST testing program, and the American Council on Education (ACE) credit recommendations for military training.
-For more information about the B.G.S. program, contact the School of Continuing Education at (860) 465-5125.
+For more information about the B.G.S. program, contact the Office of Continuing Studies and Enhanced Learning at (860) 465-5125.

 Liberal Arts Core (LAC) Curriculum up to 46 credits